jonschlinkert/base-methods/README.md

 Toolkit is a collection of node.js libraries, applications and frameworks for helping developers quickly create high quality node.js applications, web projects, and command-line experiences.
 There are many other libraries on NPM for handling specific tasks, Toolkit provides the _systems_ and _building blocks_ for creating higher level workflows and processes around those libraries.

-Toolkit can be used to create a static site generator, blog framework, documentaton system, command line, task or plugin runner, and more!
+Toolkit can be used to create a static site generator, blog framework, documentation system, command line, task or plugin runner, and more!

 **Building Blocks**